COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Home treatment can relieve the discomfort of pelvic organ prolapse.
 It can also help to keep prolapse from getting worse.

-If you have pain and discomfort from pelvic organ prolapse that does not respond to nonsurgical treatment and lifestyle changes, you may want to consider surgery.
-The choice of surgery depends upon which organs are involved, how bad your symptoms are, and what other medical conditions are present.
-Also, your surgeon may have experience with and preference for a certain procedure.
+If you have pain and discomfort from pelvic organ prolapse that isn't helped by nonsurgical treatment and lifestyle changes, you may want to think about surgery.
+Which type of surgery depends upon which organs are involved, how bad your symptoms are, and what other medical conditions you have.
+Also, your surgeon may have experience with and prefer to do a certain procedure.
 The goals of surgery are to relieve your symptoms and restore the normal functioning of your pelvic organs.

 Surgical procedures used to correct different types of pelvic organ prolapse include: